 The Company is presently authorized to issue an unlimited number of common shares without par value.
-The Company is also authorized to issue up to 25,000,000 preferred shares without par value, of which 950 have been issued and 20 are outstanding as at February 29, 2020.
+The Company is also authorized to issue up to 25,000,000 preferred shares without par value, of which 950 have been issued and none are outstanding as at May 31, 2020.